Rail transport in China: Railway administration

 Railways in China are defined into three main legal categories: national railways, local railways and designated railways.
 National railways are managed by the State Council of the national government and account for the bulk of railways in China.
 Local railways, which are operated by provincial or municipal governments, totaled a mere 40000 km in 2013, less than 4% of the national total.
 Designated railways are operated by enterprises such as mines and steel mills.
 Since the 1980s, the national and local governments have jointly funded railway construction, sometimes using private capital.
 Joint stock railways constituted about 32% of the national network in 2013.
 The Luoding Railway in Guangdong, built as a joint-stock railway with investments from the local and national governments in 2001, was gradually privatized and is one of the few privately owned passenger railways.

+China's railway sector is essentially operated by the central government.
 For over fifty years, except for a brief interlude during the Cultural Revolution, all national railways were operated and regulated by the Ministry of Railways of the People's Republic of China.
 In March 2013, the State Council broke up the Railway Ministry into the National Railway Administration to oversee railway regulation and the China Railway Corporation, a state-owned company, to operate the national railways.
 The National Railway Administration is a sub-ministerial bureau assigned to the Ministry of Transport.
 The China Railway Corporation is a ministerial-level state company under the State Council.
 The last railway minister, Sheng Guangzu, became the general manager of the China Railway Corp.
 He outranks Lu Dongfu, the chief of the National Administration of Railways, who had previously been a deputy railway minister.

 Railway bureaus and management

 The China Railway Corporation assumed most of the assets of the Ministry of Railways and continues to manage the railways at three levels—the national level, the bureau or subsidiary company level, and the station level.
 Below are the 18 rail bureaus of the China Rail Corporation and the number of passenger stations each bureau managed in 2013.
-The National Railway Administration has seven oversight bureaus, based in Shenyang, Shanghai, Guangzhou, Chengdu, Wuhan, Xian and Lanzhou, to oversee these China Railway bureaus.
+The National Railway Administration has seven oversight bureaus, based in Shenyang, Shanghai, Guangzhou, Chengdu, Wuhan, Xi'an and Lanzhou, to oversee these China Railway bureaus.